-Because occupations involving physical labor dominate the local economy, Oxnard is generally considered to be a blue-collar town.
-38.25% of the Oxnard workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Oxnard is a blue-collar town, with 38.25% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Oxnard is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Oxnard who work in farm management occupations (12.44%), office and administrative support (11.79%), and sales jobs (8.50%).

 One of the nice things about Oxnard is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The education level of Oxnard citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.99% of adults 25 and older in Oxnard have a college degree.
+In terms of college education, Oxnard is nearly on par with the US average for all cities of 21.84%: 17.99% of adults 25 and older in Oxnard have a bachelor's degree or advanced degree.

 The per capita income in Oxnard in 2018 was $23,955, which is lower middle income relative to California and the nation.
 This equates to an annual income of $95,820 for a family of four.
 However, Oxnard contains both very wealthy and poor people as well.